-The Authority aims to maintain the surface of our rights of way to a suitable standard where possible.
+The Authority aims to maintain the surface of our rights of way to a suitable standard for its status.
 In some locations this may be difficult due to erosion, terrain and usage.
 Improving the surface of routes can be costly and often our existing budget does not allow for many projects of this kind to be carried out.

-3.3.4 Bridge Improvements
+3.3.4 Bridge improvements